21st June 2018

 If you’re a keen ‘yogi’ and wanting to learn how to teach it to others, then Goa is one of the best destinations to visit.
 Pack your gym gear and leave your troubles behind, as you head off to this tropical paradise.
 A great site to book a yoga teacher training holiday is Book Yoga Retreats, where you’ll find a 24-day teacher training course offering 200 hours of yoga training.
 You’ll use your body, mind and soul to learn all about this healthy and holistic lifestyle, and you’ll be given the tools and training to become a professional yoga instructor.
 As well as learning about a range of different yoga styles, such as Hatha, Sivananda and Aerial Swing to name but a few, you’ll also cover plenty of other areas, such as teaching techniques and the philosophy of yoga.

-From just £882 per person, you can enjoy this 200-hour yoga teacher training course, and also take part in a range of fun Indian workshops, like cooking classes, henna tattoo sessions and dolphin feeding.
-Also included in the price is airport pick up, all of your meals, and 23 nights’ accommodation at Kashish Yoga, where you’ll stay in traditional bamboo cottages – the perfect place to relax and unwind after a day’s learning.
+You can enjoy this 200-hour yoga teacher training course, and also take part in a range of fun Indian workshops, like cooking classes, henna tattoo sessions and dolphin feeding.
+Also included is airport pick up, all of your meals, and 23 nights’ accommodation at Kashish Yoga, where you’ll stay in traditional bamboo cottages – the perfect place to relax and unwind after a day’s learning.

 Your accommodation is located in Patnem, South Goa, filled with white sands, turquoise waters and swaying palm trees.
 It truly is the perfect environment for a yoga retreat.
-Accommodation and airport transfers are all included in this holiday, so you’ll just have to purchase your flights, which will cost roughly £600 return from London airports.
+Accommodation and airport transfers are all included in this holiday, so you’ll just have to purchase your flights.

 If there’s one place that springs to mind when you think of salsa dancing, it’s Cuba.
 With plenty of live music playing and rum flowing, this Caribbean island sets the perfect scene for learning to salsa dance.
 Whether you want to come away dancing like a professional, or you simply fancy boogying the night away with the locals, you’ll find it all on this stunning, lively island.